ewpratten/barebonesFRC/README.md

 Instructions on installing the tools can be found here: [FRC 2019 Beta](https://wpilib.screenstepslive.com/s/currentCS/m/79833/c/259485)

 You can use the `gradlew` or `gradlew.bat` files to build, deploy, and test from commandline.

+## How Did You Set Up CI?
+More info on that can be found over at my [CI For FRC](https://github.com/Ewpratten/FRC-CI) repo.

 ## Who Made This?
 This project is based off of the [2017](https://github.com/RaiderRobotics5024/2017Main) and [2018](Https://github.com/frc5024/PowerUp) codebases from Team [5024](Https://github.com/frc5024)